In Bali, encounter, treat and rehabilitate an array of animals and endangered species that are as varied and exotic as this magical island.

-Bali Pre-Veterinary Medicine & Exotic Animal Care offers 3 natural science college credits through Lesley University.
-Additionally, students earn 20 hours of documented community service.
+Bali Tropical Veterinary Medicine offers 3 natural science college credits through Lesley University.
+Additionally, students earn 15 hours of documented community service.

 During this course, you will gain exposure to the practice of veterinary medicine in a variety of settings ranging from wildlife rescue centers to community clinics.
 This program introduces the scientific principles of veterinary medicine while encouraging critical thinking and problem solving.
 You will have the opportunity to care for an exotic array of animals with a balance between preventative healthcare and hands-on intervention.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
-While in Bali and Sulawesi, volunteer at wildlife refuges, rescue centers and animal hospitals.
+While in Bali, volunteer at wildlife refuges, rescue centers and animal hospitals.
 Your projects are determined by the needs of the organizations at the time, but possible projects include:

 The Bali vet trip exceeded my expectations in every way possible.
 As a returning student, I thought I knew what to expect, but once again I was proven wrong.
 The trip questioned so many aspects of my life from classroom learning to the cultural immersion and interaction.
 The hands on experience gained from this trip was so rare and even once in a lifetime.
 I mean, how many people can say they assisted in a leaf monkey examination?
 This trip has opened my perspective to different views of animal welfare and the incredible work and love locals have!
 The desire for change and compassion in Bali was palpable.
 I can only hope to share these experiences with others at home and keep my desire to evoke change moving in the right direction.